jornada-im/jrn_metadata/docs/JRN_metadata_standards.md

 Some Jornada data packages have this element, but it is not required and there are no standards for it (???that I am aware of).

+This element is created automatically by EMLassemblyline if a "PI" creator is listed.

 ## Data entities

 These define the actual data files in the package (.csv files, rasters, etc).
 There can be more than one in a package.

 Several possible elements are used to define individual data entities within a \<dataset\>.
 These include \<dataTable\>, \<spatialRaster\>, \<spatialVector\>, \<storedProcedure\>, \<view\>, and \<otherEntity\>.
 Each of these must contain other elements that describe the data they contain (the EntityGroup tree).
 The most important of these, for us, is the \<attributeList\> that defines the variables in a \<dataTable\> entity, since most Jornada data is tabular.

-There are not any Jornada-specific metadata standards for data entities (???) or the elements they contain (\<attributeList\>).
+There are not any Jornada-specific metadata standards for data entities (???maybe there should be) or the elements they contain (\<attributeList\>).
 Use EML best practices.

 # Information management, metadata, and EML resources